0xPolygon/polygon-docs/docs/security/infrastructure.md

 ## Multisig security

 Specific requirements are followed by any Polygon Labs employee that is a signer on a corporate multisig contract.
 Multisig contacts are corporate-owned and control treasury assets or smart contract deployments.
 They consist of Safes (previously Gnosis Safes) and other smart contract multisig implementations.
-Hardware wallets are hardware-based cold storage such as Trezor or Ledger devices that store private keys and enable signing multisig transactions offline.
+Hardware wallets are hardware-based cold storage, such as Trezor or Ledger devices that store private keys and enable signing multisig transactions offline.
 Signer multisig requirement include:

 - Hardware wallet: Polygon requires cold storage from an accepted vendor dedicated for company official use only and secured by a PIN
 - Hot wallets: Hot wallets are not allowed for use on Polygon multisigs